roman-milk/roman-milk.github.io/nude-melissa.md

+===

- ****** Nude Melissa ****** bygeronimo_appleby© Not that she meant to seduce her daughter's boyfriend, not that, but the way he'd looked at her -- not to mention the things they'd said that morning -- had given Julia a kick in the backside.
+Not that she meant to seduce her daughter's boyfriend, not that, but the way he'd looked at her -- not to mention the things they'd said that morning -- had given Julia a kick in the backside.
 She needed to do something, and soon.

  She settled herself on the bed with a glass of wine on the nightstand and the vibrator next to her.
 Julia let her thoughts wander and she drifted away, thoughts of Ben and what might have been if Eammon hadn't blundered out of the caravan and interrupted.